 - closeoutwarrior.com - A spinoff blog where I started out doing 'reviews' of video games that I picked out of the clearance bin for less than $10.
 I still like the idea, but it turned into way more work than I had time for (it takes a lot of time to play a game long enough to get a good impression to write a review, capture screen shots/video, and then write a review while also playing the games I actually wanted to play.
 Oh, and also working at a Real Job to finance the whole thing).
 I enlisted some help (I'd provide the games, they'd provide the review), but that didn't last long.
 Eventually I changed it into a 'game a day' blog where I reminisced about a different game a day for something like 500 days in a row.
 I mostly updated it every day while I was working in a call center in between calls (and sometimes during calls).
 And when that job ended, the blog ended shortly aftward.
 Retired in 2009.

-- pushbuttonb.com - I envisioned this as a collaborative blog, but most of the collaborators I convinced to help me dropped out after a few weeks (It's almost as if their priorities were aligned such that giving me content for no compensation on a regular basis took a backseat to whatever they had going on in their own lives.
-The nerve!).
+- pushbuttonb.com - I envisioned this as a collaborative blog, but most of the collaborators I convinced to help me dropped out after a few weeks.
+It's almost as if their priorities were aligned such that regularly providing content in exchange for nothing other than a byline took a backseat to whatever they had going on in their own lives.
+But that's just a guess.
 Fun while it lasted.
 Retired in 2011.

 - protipoftheday.com - I took a dumb meme and tried to expand it into a full-on website (which is always a great idea!) where I would write up a different 'pro tip' every day.
 I had fun with it for a while, but the concept a lot harder to keep going than I anticipated and it ended up losing steam in 2010 after 544 'pro tips'.